The Psychology of Attention

 In the past two decades, attention has been one of the most investigated areas of research in perception and cognition.
-The Psychology of Attention presents a systematic review of the main lines of research on attention; the topics range from perception of threshold stimuli to memory storage and decisionmaking.
+However, the literature on the field contains a bewildering array of findings, and empirical progress has not been matched by consensus on major theoretical issues.
+The Psychology of Attention presents a systematic review of the main lines of research on attention; the topics range from perception of threshold stimuli to memory storage and decision making.
 The book develops empirical generalizations about the major issues and suggests possible underlying theoretical principles.

-Harold E. Pashler argues that widely assumed notions of processing resources and automaticity are of limited value in understanding human information processing.
-He proposes a central bottleneck for decisionmaking and memory retrieval, and describes evidence that distinguishes this limitation from perceptual limitations and limited-capacity short-term memory.
+Pashler argues that widely assumed notions of processing resources and automaticity are of limited value in understanding human information processing.
+He proposes a central bottleneck for decision making and memory retrieval, and describes evidence that distinguishes this limitation from perceptual limitations and limited-capacity short-term memory.